 - Use the bowl of a stand mixer* (see recipe notes) and combine cream cheese, flour, and butter.

 - Use the stand mixer's dough hook and begin to knead the ingredients at low speed (2-3) for about 3 minutes.
 Remove the dough from the stand mixer and shape into a rectangle.

-- Wrap the dough in cling film chill in the freezer for 15 minutes.
+- Wrap the dough in cling film and chill in the freezer for 15 minutes.

 - Remove the dough from the freezer and cut in half.
-Use a large pastry board or working surface and sprinkle a 12×8 inches rectangle with flour.
-Use a rolling pin to roll the dough into a 12×8 rectangle.
+Sprinkle your working surface with flour and use a rolling pin to roll the dough into a 12x8 rectangle.

 - Use half of the apricot preserve and spread it in a thin layer over the dough.
 Sprinkle with half of the dried cherries.

-- Jelly side up move the slices on the baking sheet.
-Bake in the oven for 22 minutes or until golden brown.
+- Jelly side up, move the slices on the baking sheet.
+Bake in the oven for 20 minutes or until golden brown.

 - Transfer the strudel cookies to a cooling rack and allow them to cool down.
 Serve and enjoy.